programinglive/hris/README.md

-# HRIS Project
+# HRIS SaaS Open Source Project

 A comprehensive Human Resource Information System (HRIS) built with Laravel, Inertia.js, React, and TypeScript.
+This open-source project is designed to help businesses streamline their HR operations, and while it's being used by BeautyWorld, it's available for anyone to use and contribute to.

 ## About HRIS Project